How to Buy a House in 2021... Without Making a Mistake.

 Although there are occasions where things don’t go as smoothly as planned for one reason or another, this is what any good buyer’s agent should do for their client.

-Buying a Home should be fun and pleasant experience!
+Buying a Home should be a fun and pleasant experience!
 Moral of the story: Make sure you choose the best real estate agent to help you with research on buyer info.

-If you haven’t already, the Real Estate Agent will help you locate a mortgage professional who can get you preapproved for a mortgage.
+If you haven’t already, the Real Estate Agent will help you locate a mortgage professional who can get you pre-approved for a mortgage.

-Looking for a Home
+Step 3.
+Time to Look for a Home

-Let the Fun begin!
-First, what are you looking for in a home?
+Decide first.
+What are you looking for in a home?
 Write them down and share this with your Realtor.
 Make sure that you actually want and need these features.

 Do you really want and need that pool?
 Remember, pools need maintenance and cost money.
 Consider all angles when looking for specific features before you narrow down your search too much, as you may miss out on the house of your dreams because you were being “too picky”.

 Once you’ve figured it out, it’s time to start searching for homes!

+Step 4.
 Make an Offer

 I won’t go too much into detail here, as your real estate agent will be your best resource to initiate this step.
 But, here are the basics:

 Ask your real estate agent to pull comps to help give you an idea of areas values.

-- Put it in writing.
 Your agent will draft up an Offer to Purchase and will include your preapproval letter with it.
 Be sure to outline all of your terms, conditions.

 - Multiple Offers?
 Don’t despair. some people assume that because there are multiple offers, they don’t want to be in a “bidding war” and will often walk away from the chance!

 I don’t recommend this.
 Don’t make this personal.
-Don’t do this “out of principal”.
+Don’t do this “out of principle”.
 C’mon, if you were the one selling the house, would you care that buyer #3 walked away out of principal and not wanting a bidding war?
 You’d probably focus more on the other 2 people who actually put pen to paper and made you an offer.
-I am very often on the listing agent side of a multiple offer situation, and we sometimes get a lot of “low ball” offers. sometimes, a few buyers will walk away with their agent stating the “no bidding war” claim.
+I am very often on the listing agent side of a multiple offer situation, and we sometimes get a lot of “low ball” offers.
+Sometimes, a few buyers will walk away with their agent stating the “no bidding war” claim.
 I really think the scary scenarios they see on HGTV is to blame. 😉 #Drama

 Love the house?
 Put the darn offer in!
 What’s the worst that could happen?
-They say No. Done.
-What if they say YES??
+They say no. Done.

+But get this…What if they say YES?
 You may very well be the BEST offer!
 And if they come back asking for more and you’re not willing to go higher?
 Just say no and remain firm. plain and simple. (if you’re serious, of course).
 Why?
 Because if you walk away with NO offer, you may never realize that the house is still on the market and none of the other offers were accepted.
-You may very well walk away thinking you lost it.. only to find out months later that it took weeks after you walked away for them to get a reasonable offer, and then find out what it really sold for (likely what you would’ve offered, maybe?)
+You may very well walk away think you lost it.. only to find out months later that it took weeks after you walked away for them to get a reasonable offer, and then find out what it really sold for (likely what you would’ve offered, maybe?)
 Who knows!
 I’ve seen it too many times before.
-Lecture Over….moving on.
+Lecture Over…moving on.

 - You’ll sign the actual Purchase & Sales Agreement.
 (Be sure to read it thoroughly).
 Your agent will (should) sit & read this with you, but you also have a right to have your attorney review it.

 - DO NOT GO ON A SHOPPING SPREE!
-We know you’re excited, but resist the urge.
-Find Out More: 8 Things to Avoid When Buying a Home
+We know you’re excited but resist the urge.

 - Home Inspection (usually within 10 days from the contract, unless negotiated otherwise).
 Talk to your agent.
 Please, get an inspection!